List of numismatics awards: Samir Shamma Prize for Islamic Numismatics

-Administered by the Royal Numismatic Society—named after Mr Samir Shamma, instituted in 1992, the prized is awarded every two years for the book or article(s) published, normally and preferably in English, during the previous three years which in the view of the council is most useful to students of Islamic numismatics.
+The Samir Shamma Prize for Islamic Numismatics is administered by the Royal Numismatic Society—named after Mr Samir Shamma, instituted in 1992, the prized is awarded every two years for the book or article(s) published, normally and preferably in English, during the previous three years which in the view of the council is most useful to students of Islamic numismatics.

 J. Sanford Saltus Medal Award

-Awarded by the American Numismatic Society—initiated in 1913 by J. Sanford Saltus to reward sculptors "for distinguished achievement in the field of the art of the medal."
+The J. Sanford Saltus Medal Award is awarded by the American Numismatic Society—initiated in 1913 by J. Sanford Saltus to reward sculptors "for distinguished achievement in the field of the art of the medal."
 The silver medal was designed by A. A. Weinman, one of the finest American sculptors of the Beaux-Arts tradition and the second winner of the award.

 Sanford Saltus Gold Medal

-Administered by the British Numismatic Society—the premier distinction of the Society, awarded triennially, on the vote of Members, for the recipient's scholarly contributions to British Numismatics.
+The Sanford Saltus Gold Medal is administered by the British Numismatic Society—the premier distinction of the Society, awarded triennially, on the vote of Members, for the recipient's scholarly contributions to British Numismatics.
 The medal was established in 1910 with a generous donation by Mr John Sanford Saltus (1854-1922), a past-President of the Society.